 - Marine envenomation

 - Contaminated gas toxicities

 The prognosis for pulmonary barotrauma related to SCUBA diving depends on the severity of and type of pulmonary barotrauma suffered.
 Mild cases of pneumomediastinum or pneumothorax resolve with little or no treatment.
 Complete resolution occurs in most cases.
 Large pneumothorax or tension pneumothorax requires chest tube drainage of air, but the healing should resolve without further sequelae.
-Air-gas embolism from pulmonary barotrauma unfortunately carries a 30% mortality.
-It is the second most common cause of death in divers, after drowning.
+Air-gas embolism from pulmonary barotrauma, unfortunately, carries a 30% rate of mortality.
+It is the second most common cause of death in divers after drowning.

 Complications of pulmonary barotrauma due to lung overexpansion while surfacing from SCUBA diving include pneumomediastinum, pneumopericardium, pneumoperitoneum, subcutaneous emphysema, pneumothorax, tension pneumothorax, and air gas embolism.
 Cerebral air gas embolism is the most devastating and feared complication.
 Lung infiltrates are common on initial chest radiographs and CT scans of the chest of patients suffering from pulmonary barotrauma.

 Aspiration pneumonitis, pneumonia, pleural effusions, empyema, pyopneumothorax, scarring, fibrosis, and decreased lung function have been documented in patients after pulmonary barotrauma injuries.
 Air-gas embolism is a medical emergency.
 Incorrect diagnosis and delayed treatment can have a catastrophic neurologic injury with irreversible damage to the brain and spinal cord.
 Fortunately, most patients with pulmonary barotrauma have minor injuries and presentations and recover with little to no deficits.